PretendoNetwork/website/README.md

 - [ ] docs headings are very purple
 - [ ] docs codeblocks *not* very purple

+- [ ] upgrade: progress numbers not bold
+- [ ] upgrade: align perk text with icon

+- [ ] miieditor logs serverside
+- [ ] just move as much stuff as possible to renderside really

+- [ ] account shows beta switch even if it's disabled
+- [ ] if user has beta access they should be able to change back to prod
+- [ ] add dev server env button
+- [ ] discord link/remove success toast

+- [ ] forgot password shows success toast even w no captcha (doesn't actually submit)
+- [ ] signup birthdate editor

 - [ ] need error page
 - [ ] need 404 page

+- [ ] docs index page redirect should be in config, not as a page

 - ? progress seems to sometimes not load for jvs?